Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

-\begin{remark} \begin{enumerate}[(i)] \item It is also possible to apply the argument of Theorem~\ref{thm::bubbles_quantum_local_typical} in the setting of Remark~\ref{rem::skinny_wedge_change_bessel_dimension}.
-In this case, the analogous statement holds with $Y$ replaced by the Bessel process described in Remark~\ref{rem::skinny_wedge_change_bessel_dimension}.
-The resulting multiple of the $\log$ at the origin does not depend on the choice of $\wt{\gamma}$.
-The same holds in the setting of Remark~\ref{rem::sle_kappa_prime_change_bessel_dimension} and Theorem~\ref{thm::sle_kp_quantum_local_typical}. \item In the setting of Theorem~\ref{thm::sle_kp_quantum_local_typical}, the multiple of $\log$ singularity at the starting point of $\eta'$ is given by $-\sqrt{8/3}$ in the case that $\kappa'=6$.
+\begin{remark} In the setting of Theorem~\ref{thm::sle_kp_quantum_local_typical}, the multiple of $\log$ singularity at the starting point of $\eta'$ is given by $-\sqrt{8/3}$ in the case that $\kappa'=6$.
 This is natural to expect in the context of \cite{ms2013qle} because $\QLE(8/3,0)$ has the interpretation of corresponding to first passage percolation on a $\sqrt{8/3}$-LQG surface.
-In particular, this implies that in the quantum natural time version of $\QLE(8/3,0)$ (as opposed to the capacity time version constructed in \cite{ms2013qle}) we can pick the points from which we draw independent segments of $\SLE_6$ from the $\sqrt{8/3}$-LQG boundary measure. \end{enumerate} \end{remark}
+In particular, this implies that in the quantum natural time version of $\QLE(8/3,0)$ (as opposed to the capacity time version constructed in \cite{ms2013qle}) we can pick the points from which we draw independent segments of $\SLE_6$ from the $\sqrt{8/3}$-LQG boundary measure. \end{remark}